-Cordelia Fine joined Melbourne Business School in 2011 as an Associate Professor of Organisational Behaviour.
+Cordelia is currently a Professor in the School of Historical and Philosophical Studies at the University of Melbourne.
+Cordelia Fine first joined Melbourne Business School in 2011 as an Associate Professor of Organisational Behaviour.
 She was an Australian Research Council Future Fellow at the University of Melbourne from 2012 to 2016.

 After completing her PhD in Psychology at the University College London, Cordelia held research positions at Monash University, the Australian National University and Macquarie University.